 We’ve all been there—you’re using your MacBook with no problems until, one day, you can’t connect to WiFi.
 This can be incredibly frustrating, especially if you have important work to do.
 So how can you fix your MacBook not connecting to WiFi?

 In today’s article, we’ll explore a few reasons why your MacBook won’t connect to WiFi.
-We’ll also go over a few easy fixes so you can get back to what you were doing with functioning WiFi.
+You’ll also learn 8 easy fixes so you can get back to what you were doing with functioning WiFi.

 Let’s get to it!